 Called 'Buy Me a Rocking Chair', it was Noddy's first solo composition.
 'Merry Xmas Everybody' took the melody of this song for the chorus, with Lea's melody for the verses.

-"The verse was naff but then he came to the chorus and went 'Buy me a rocking chair to watch the world go by, buy me a looking glass, I'll look you in the eye' – very Sgt.
-Pepper.
+"The verse was naff but then he came to the chorus and went 'Buy me a rocking chair to watch the world go by, buy me a looking glass, I'll look you in the eye' – very Sgt Pepper.

-He added: "I never forgot that chorus, and I was in the shower in America somewhere thinking – Bob Dylan, Bob Dylan – and suddenly out came "are you hanging up the stocking on the wall" and I thought that'll go with that chorus Nod did in '67.
+He added: "I never forgot that chorus, and I was in the shower in America somewhere thinking – Bob Dylan, Bob Dylan – and suddenly out came 'are you hanging up the stocking on the wall' and I thought that'll go with that chorus Nod did in '67.